harlyq/aframe-sprite-particles-component/README.md

 **editorObject** - if true, generate a bounding box called "mesh" which helps selecting and provides a selection box in the editor (*boolean*) default true

+**enable** - enable or disable the emitter. existing particles will continue their lives, but there will be no new particles (*boolean*) default true

 **enableInEditor** - if true, the particle system will run while the AFrame Inspector is active (*boolean*) default false

 **fog** - if true, apply fog to all particles (*boolean*) default false